answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/Measurement_measurement_concept_id.md

     where Type = 'BR'
 )
 select distinct
-    NhsNumber,
+    NHSNumber,
     coalesce(StageDateFinalPretreatmentStage, ClinicalDateCancerDiagnosis) as MeasurementDate,
     NcategoryFinalPreTreatment
 from BR
-where NcategoryFinalPreTreatment is not null and NhsNumber is not null;
+where NcategoryFinalPreTreatment is not null and NHSNumber is not null;

 ```